-- Add a Text Block and Map Block to a blank Regular Page, then set that page as your homepage.
+- Add a Text Block and Map Block to a blank Layout Page, then set that page as your homepage.

 - You can also create a contact page using a Contact starter layout so visitors can quickly find this information on your navigation menu.

 - If your template supports a footer, this is a great place to include hours and location, making them visible from every page of your site.

 - Show your location in Google Maps with a Map Block on a Layout Page, footer, sidebar, or other content area.

 - If you're using the Aviator family, display these details with an Info Page.

 Use the Menu Block to create clear, stylish menus that blend with your site’s design.
 Unlike .pdfs, all text in the Menu Block is indexable by search engines, which can help your SEO.
 Add a Layout Page, then click the Menu starter layout to begin with this design.

 If your restaurant has more than one menu, you can place multiple pages with Menu Blocks in a folder to create a drop-down menu.
 To learn more, visit Using folders.

 If you'd like diners to call or email, display an email address and phone number on the homepage or contact page.
 This can help your business feel friendly and accessible.